Lesbian, Gay, Bisexual, Trans(gender)+ (LGBT+) Equality at Cardiff University

 2013 also sees the launch of the Friends of Enfys scheme.
 This is where staff who are not members of the network but who want to show their support for what Enfys stands for and strives to achieve display notices on their office doors to say “I’m a Friend of Enfys”.
 Friends of Enfys currently has around 60 members.

-What if I am being bullied or harassed because of my sexual orientation?
+What if I am being bullied or harassed because of my sexual orientation or my gender identity?

 What do you do to make sure that students know about the way they are expected to behave towards each other?